Landscaping

 Emerald Green Arborvitae

-If you are looking for a tree that is just for looks and to add interest and beauty to your landscaping, well, your options are pretty wide open.
+If you are looking for small trees that is just for looks and to add interest and beauty to your landscaping, well, your options are pretty wide open.
 A few we have used in the past are small Dogwoods, Japanese Maples, and Crape Myrtles.

 What is the Location of the Tree?